National Dope Testing Laboratory: Introduction

 The NDTL in India was established in 2008 with an aim to get permanently accredited by International Olympic Committee (IOC) and World Anti Doping Agency to do the testing for the banned drugs in human sports.
 The Lab has successfully completed sample testing for numerous major International as well National events since its inception.
-The lab was earlier located in the Jawaharlal Nehru Stadium and is shifted to the new site on May 14, 2009 with better facilities.
+The lab was earlier located in the Jawaharlal Nehru Stadium and is shifted to the new site within its stadium complex at New Delhi on May 14, 2009 with better facilities.
 The area of the new NDTL lab is 2700 square meters as against the earlier area of only 900 square meters.

 Accreditation

 NDTL is accredited by various National and International agencies to carry out human dope testing.
 Some of the organizations that accredited NDTL are as follows: